 Your medical care

-Research gastroenterologists, other specialists, hospitals, and clinics in the area and their capability to give you the care you need when necessary.
-If your doctor requires monthly labs, make sure that there is a lab close to your school that is covered by your health insurance.
+Be sure to research gastroenterologists, other specialists, hospitals, and clinics in the area and their capability to give you the care you need when necessary.
+If your doctor requires monthly tests, make sure that there is a facility close to your school that is covered by your health insurance.
+Other questions to consider:

 - Will you be able to get medication mailed to your dorm?

 - Are there pharmacies nearby?

 - If applicable can you get medical infusions for your Crohn’s disease or ulcerative colitis at your campus medical clinic?

 - Who are the doctors at your clinic?
 What are their hours?

 Make sure that you will have the ability to get involved with things you enjoy on campus, and have a time and place where you can relax.